Mind Your Gut! Why Your Tummy is Making You Sick & How to Fix It

 The intestinal walls are like fishnets.
 The digested food particles on reaching intestine are selectively absorbed through the fishnet and allowed to enter the blood circulation.
 These absorbed nutrients along with oxygen are then circulated to those billions of cells in the body.

-This results in a much smaller surface area for stomach acids to work upon.
 As a result of which, food is still undigested and larger in size than it should be before entering the small intestine.

 Leaky Gut Syndrome